kaityo256/mc/remc/beta_adjust/README.md

 ------------------------------------------------------------------------
-Adjustment of a set of temperatures for Replica Exchange MC
+#Adjustment of a set of temperatures for Replica Exchange MC
 ------------------------------------------------------------------------
-Summary:
+##Summary

 Sample source code of Replica Exchange Monte Carlo (REMC) with adjustment of a set of temperatures.